zaknesler/demo-laravel-stripe/readme.md

-This is a result of me messing about with the Stripe PHP API and some fun Vue components.
+Literally just me having messed about with some Vue components and Stripe APIs.
+Idk just me learning some stuff.